Senda Athletics is proud to be sweatshop-free.

 Manufacturing soccer balls and quality apparel is a very tough job.
 Our balls are made in Sialkot, Pakistan, home to a long standing tradition of producing the world’s best soccer balls and providing the precision and quality we demand.

-Fairtrade goes hand-in-hand with sweatshop-free, and is an alternative approach to conventional trade and is based on a partnership between producers and consumers.
+Fairtrade goes hand-in-hand with sweatshop-free.
+It is an alternative approach to conventional trade that is based on a partnership between producers and consumers.
 Think of Fairtrade as a formal certification, whereas sweatshop-free is the way we do business.